aish-venkat/aish-venkat.github.io/teaching.md

 I have been engaged in active teaching and facilitation for several years now.
 Below is a list of courses for which I have served as a Graduate Teaching Assistant or Teaching Fellow.

-  - UEP 294: Spatial Statistics, Tufts University (2019)
+  - UEP 294: Spatial Statistics, Tufts University (Spring 2019)
   - GIS Data Lab Assistant, Tufts University (2014-2018)
-  - EN 1 Applications in Engineering: Climate Change Engineering, Tufts University (Fall 2016)
+  - EN 1: Applications: Climate Change Engineering, Tufts University (Fall 2016)
+  - CEE 194: Intro to GIS, Tufts University (Summer 2016)
-  - Water, Health and Sustainable Development at Harvard University Extension School (2016)
+  - Water, Health and Sustainable Development at Harvard University Extension School (Spring and Summer 2016)

 ## Workshops